the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-comms.md

 the channels you will use, and the content and information about the event.

 When developing a communications strategy, you need to consider:
-- Who is it going to.
+- Who are you trying to reach.
-- Why it is going to them.
+- Why are you trying to reach them.
 - What will it contain.
 - When does it need to be sent.
 - How will you convey the information.